Greenmount Primary School

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Requires improvement on 5th March 2014
+- Previous Ofsted grade: Outstanding on 11th November 2008

 - Ofsted report: View the Ofsted report